Addiction And Mental Health: How To Support A Loved One With Dual Diagnosis

 Nevertheless, some facilities treating dual diagnosis still practice sequential treatment approaches.
 This means they first tackle the substance abuse issue and later treat mental illness.
 This might also mean the patient is cared for by two medical teams.
 Both teams must work closely and communicate well for such treatment to work.
 Failure to which the treatment approach might fail to bear fruits.

-Regarding this treatment, the doctors begin by treating addiction through detoxification and rehabilitation.
+Regarding this treatment, the doctors begin by treating addiction through detoxification and rehabilitation at a luxury drug rehab, or a regular one, depending on what is required, or if the patient volunteers themself.
 At this point, the patient is monitored by professionals in a supportive facility.
 The patient is also coached on abstaining from substance abuse and controlling their urge.
 Medication is also administered in severe cases since withdrawal symptoms can be life-threatening.

 How Can You Support A Loved One With a Dual Diagnosis?